BlvckBytes/blvckbytes.at/src/assets/markdown/philosophy/the_state_of_mathematics.md

 ### Applications In Reality

-Since mathematics is the science of mental objects and their properties, it really is a true sensation that these objects and models are applicable to processes and relations within reality all the time.
+To re-iterate: mathematics is the science of measure and number.
+From this instantly follows why the theorems of this science "apply to reality".
+Scientists observe and measure, then make use of mathematical models, to finally derive further insights or make predictions.

 If a mathematical object turns out to be a close-enough approximation to a scientific process, then all theorems which hold true for said object will also apply to the approximated process.
 This property allows scientists to be substantially quicker in spotting behavioral patterns within the universe which would not be visible to the naked eye alone.
-With all of this accumulated knowledge at our disposal, we can then run simulations of the real world, using our mental objects, and - astonishingly - attain great predictive precision.
+With all of this accumulated knowledge at our disposal, we can then run simulations of the real world, using our models, and thereby attain great predictive precision.

 Personally, I think that it is of utmost importance that we do not confuse approximations with reality, no matter their apparent precision.
 Even if our models work well and have revolutionized our abilities as a species, we must not give in to the arrogant urge of feeling superior, feeling like we're in control, like we're the operators of reality.
 It seems as though many scientists believe that they are bending the universe to their will, when they - for example - *"force"* electric current to carry out calculations through the application of relays, tubes, transistors and the like.
-This false sense may only increase with the ascension of quantum computing, where we now reach even deeper into the inner workings of reality to *"misuse"* them for our desires.
+This false sense may only increase with the ascension of so-called "quantum computing", where we now reach even deeper into the inner workings of reality to *"misuse"* them for our desires.
 When viewed soberly, it becomes evident that no matter what we discover or *"invent"*, it was there all along, within the space of possibilities, offered freely by the universe.
 We cannot force it to do anything it does not already offer by itself.
-Only because our mental objects work well as approximations, we must not conclude that this is how reality works "under the hood", so to speak.
+Only because our models work well as approximations, we must not conclude that this is how reality works "under the hood", so to speak.
 Instead of behaving arrogantly and trying to reach beyond our insights, we should show gratitude, be open for new knowledge and acknowledge other logically sound theories which we have not yet been able to neither prove nor disprove.

 ## Problematic Decisions